pizilber/IMC/README.md

 # IMC
 Implementation of methods for inductive matrix completion: GNIMC, AltMin, (regularized) GD

-Python implementations should be available soon
+Python implementations will be available soon